lazorfuzz/liowebrtc/README.md

 `emit(eventLabel, ...args)` - emit arbitrary event (Emits locally.
 To emit stuff other peers, use `shout`)

+`getClients((err, clients))` - asks the socket.io signaling server for a list of peers currently in the room.
+- `object clients` - An object whose keys are the client IDs and values are client types.

 `getContainerId(peer)` - get the DOM id associated with a peer's media element.
 In JSX, you will need to set the id of the container element to this value
 - `Peer peer` - the object representing the peer and its peer connection

+`getMyId()` - get your own peer ID

 `getId(peer)` - get the DOM id associated with a peer's media stream.
 In JSX, you will need to set the id of the peer's media element to this value.
 - `Peer peer` - the object representing the peer and its peer connection